kubewarden/docs/src/quick-start.md

 The Kubewarden stack is made of the following components:

 * An arbitrary number of `ClusterAdmissionPolicy` resources: this is how policies are defined inside of Kubernetes
+* An arbitrary number of `PolicyServer` resources, which represent a Deployment of a Kubewarden `policy-server`.
-  * A Deployment of Kubewarden `policy-server`: this component loads all the policies defined by the administrators and evaluates them
+  This component loads all the policies defined by the administrators and evaluates them
 * A Deployment of `kubewarden-controller`: this is the controller that monitors the `ClusterAdmissionPolicy` resources and interacts with the Kubewarden `policy-server`

 ## Install